Scientists Criticize Trump Administration Decision To Roll Back Endangered Species Protections

 — Patagonia (@patagonia) August 12, 2019

-The Natural Resources Defense Council (NRDC), a non-profit international environmental advocacy group, condemned the Trump administration’s decision, arguing in a statement that the United States is facing an “extinction crisis,” and that the administration is gutting the signature law despite vocal objections from scientists, wildlife experts, and ordinary Americans.
+The Natural Resources Defense Council (NRDC), a non-profit international environmental advocacy group, condemned the Trump administration’s decision, arguing in a statement that the United States is facing an “extinction crisis,” and that the administration is gutting the signature law, despite vocal objections from scientists, wildlife experts, and ordinary Americans.

 The group added that the rollback of protections also signals that the administration is ignoring the reality of climate change.

 According to The New Yorker, the Endangered Species Act has inspired similar legislation across the world, saving more than 200 different species in the United States alone.
-Since 1973, the legislation saved iconic animals such as bald eagles, grizzly bears, American aligators, and Florida manatees.
+Since 1973, the legislation saved iconic animals such as bald eagles, grizzly bears, American alligators, and Florida manatees.

 Delivered To Your INBOX